pagopa/io-app-design-system/src/components/icons/README.md

 #### Using `generateNewIcons.js`
 1. Move the exported file to the `icons/svg/originals` folder
-2. In your terminal, in the same folder, run the command: ` node generateNewIcons.js`
+2. In your terminal, in the same folder, run the command: `node generateNewIcons.js`
-3. The script will process `timestamp.txt`, generate the new React components (with `*.tsx` extension) following exactly the steps listed in the manual process (see below), and process only the files added after this timestamp value.
+3. The script will process `timestamp.txt`, generate the new React components (with `*.tsx` extension) following exactly the steps listed in the manual process (see below), and process **only the files added after this timestamp value**
-4. If the `generateNewIcons` script accidentally overwrites older React components, remember to discard the changes before committing.
+4. If the `generateNewIcons` script accidentally overwrites older React components, remember to discard the changes before committing

 > [!caution]
 > If your icon **is not** monochromatic, you should use the manual process because the script doesn't support this specific case yet